nsushant/Learning-c-/README.md

 1. cin>>Variable;
 2. for strings use getline(cin,variable);

-I was able to take a full c++ course at UCL, so I stopped persuing this repo.
+I was able to take a full c++ course at UCL, so I stopped adding code to this repo.
 Further projects can be found in repos containing my project code which will be created in the future. (subject to UCL's assesment guidlines)